carlylechia/Vision-Straight/README.md

 ## Acknowledgments

 - Hat tip to [Cindy Shin in Behance](https://www.behance.net/adagio07) for building the design template that was used in coding this project.
-- I am grateful to @Microverseinc for guiding me through the acquisition of the knowledge used in building this project.
+- I am grateful to @Microverseinc and their effective code review process for guiding me through the acquisition of the knowledge used in building this project.

 ## 📝 License